cyber-dojo/saver/docs/readme.txt

   will do events.lines.size - 1 == 3-1 == 2 but there is no
     .../ID/2/event.json
   Fix this.
+  Keep manifest's version number as data submitted in kata/edit's form.
-  local id with this structure == http://192.168.99.100/kata/edit/NK6ZVS
+  Use that to choose group/kata implementations. local id with this structure == http://192.168.99.100/kata/edit/NK6ZVS Check diff works when there are these saver-offline gaps.

 - Also prepare new schema that flattens dir structure. not .../ID/INDEX/event.json